cfbender/keyboards/absinthe/case/README.md

 ## Ponoko order

 You can use the included EPS files to order directly from Ponoko.
-You will need one version of `middle` and one version of `top_bottom`
+You will need one version of `middle` and one version of `top_bottom`.
+The width of the case should read 377.7mm.